 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Your exhibit will be built around an item from the SU Fashion Archives & Museum collection.
 You must add and describe items before you design your exhibit.
 Describe items using Dublin Core.
 Fill out as many fields as you can.
-At minimum, you must use these fields:
+At minimum, you must use the fields below.

 You will be contributing to a class exhibit.
 Your primary focus will be on a single page.

 Your page will be comprised of blocks.
-There are 4 types of blocks:
+There are several types: